rikku47/synth.js/README.md

 # synth.js

-synth.js should become a software synthsizer.
+synth.js should be a software synthesizer.

 ### Todos